 Most people think that when it comes to plant beds that it's all about the plants going into them - but it's also about the design of the plant beds!
-Improperly designed plant beds can result in a disruption of the natural water flow of the lawn, which, if properly configured, is doing its job to prevent swampy areas or water sitting around the foundation.
+Improperly designed plant beds can result in a disruption of the natural water flow of the lawn, which, if properly configured, is doing its job to prevent swampy areas or water from sitting around the foundation.
 Plant beds can redirect this water, or even retain it, which can kill the plants or cause damage in other areas.
 When designing your plant beds, please be sure to use a site level, and calculate out the proper slope to encourage your water to keep moving.

-When it comes to having a nice lawn, one thing that you need to avoid are water traps.
+When it comes to having a nice lawn, one thing that you need to avoid is water traps.
 These areas are sections of the lawn where the grading is improper, leaving the water to kill off the grasses or plants in that area and turn the lawn into a swampy mess.
 There are a variety of solutions for this!
 Creek beds are an aesthetically pleasing way to resolve your water trap issues, and so are French drains.
 There are pros and cons to creek beds and French drains, so it is important to look into both and know which is best to have for your lawn.
 Sometimes, it might be necessary to use a mechanical option such as a sump pump - it just depends on the lawn.

 Though many do not realize this - the paved surfaces around your home can have as much impact as the lawn can.
 It is important to make sure that these paved surfaces also have the proper grade, but if they do not, then it is important to make sure that some kind of retaining wall is installed to assist the paved surface with its draining.
 Paved surfaces around your house can be anything from driveways and walkways to pool decks and terraces.

 Gutter spouts are a great asset to maintaining proper landscape drainage.
 If the gutter spouts fall too short, however, they can leave a big puddle, and oftentimes it will be way too close to the foundation.
 Be sure to be mindful of where your gutters are emptying.
 Emptying them into plant beds may seem like a good idea, but they can oversaturate the plants and leave them wilting.
-Redirect the water to other areas of the lawn, being sure to be mindful that the water run-off does not empty into a divot in the lawn and become a water trap.
+Redirect the water to other areas of the lawn, being sure to be mindful that the water run-off does not empty into a divot in the lawn and becomes a water trap.